-13.55.8 punch line populations, limit=-2
+13.53.9. punch line populations, limit=-2

 This will output some information concerning the atomic parameters and level populations for all lines that are transferred.
-By default all lines with upper level densities greater than zero will be output.
-The lower limit to the density can be reset with the optional number than can appear on the line - this is the log of the smallest population density (cm-3) to be printed.
+By default all transitions with upper level densities greater than zero will be included.
+The lower limit to the density threshold can be reset with the optional number than can appear on the line - this is the log of the smallest population density [cm-3] to be printed.

-The first block of information that is produced gives an index to identify each line.
+The first block of information gives an index to identify each line.
 This is followed by a number with the format "26.02", where the leading part is the atomic number of the species, and the fractional part indicates the ionization stage.
 An atom is zero, first ion is .01, etc. Molecules are identified by their chemical species, as in CO.
 The lower and upper statistical weights are next, followed by the energy of the line in wavenumbers and the gf value for the transition.

 The population densities for each zone follow this block of information.
-Each line of output begins with the index used for that line in the atomic parameter list.
-This is followed by the populations of the lower and upper level of the transition (cm-3).
+Each line begins with the index used for that line in the atomic parameter list.
+This is followed by the populations of the lower and upper level of the transition [cm-3].

-13.55.9 punch lines, structure
+13.53.10. punch lines, structure

-This is another name for the punch lines, emissivity command described on page 138 above.
+This is another name for the punch lines, emissivity command described on page 144 above.

-13.56 punch Lyman alpha
+13.54. punch Lyman alpha